Skip to content

 Native File Information R←{X}⎕NINFO Y

-This function returns information about one or more files or directories.
-Y
+This function queries or sets information about one or more files or directories.
+Y may be:

 Variant Options